eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Data Chain Kit/page_adoption-view.md

 ![IRS iterative diagram](@site/static/img/irs-minified.svg)

 The following general conditions apply:
--access control through policies and contracts is done by the EDC -direct data exchange between supply-chain partners -Catena-X partners of the accessible value chain are known to the data-consumer
+- Access control through policies and contracts is done by the EDC
+- Direct data exchange between supply-chain partners
+- Catena-X partners of the accessible value chain are known to the data-consumer

 ## IRS Recursive